MSeveri96/MANULS/Detailed Documentation/README.md

 # Detailed Documentation

-This section is aimed to the user interested on how this code works, but without loosing too much time in technicalities.
+This section is aimed to the interested user.
+This section gives just the essential theoretical details and outlines the functioning of the code without loosing too much time in technicalities.
+For further details about the theory the user is referred to the papers (xxx yyy) and is encouraged to write to the correspoonding author for any further clarifications.

 ## Theoretical Background